RMITLibrary/nd-workshop/content/time-management/why-organisation-can-be-tricky.md

 				<p>Different neurotypes tend to struggle with different parts of it:</p>
 				<ul>
 				<li>
-					ADHD – often affects task initiation, time sense, impulse control, and the emotional side of tasks.
+					<strong>ADHD:</strong> often affects task initiation, time sense, impulse control, and the emotional side of tasks.
 					It can also be inconsistent &mdash; working really well in high-interest moments, and much less reliably in others.
 				</li>
 				<li>
-					Autism – being autistic can mean having executive function differences too, often particularly around flexible thinking and navigating unclear or changing expectations.
+					<strong>Autism:</strong> being autistic can mean having executive function differences too, often particularly around flexible
+					thinking and navigating unclear or changing expectations.
 				</li>
 				<li>
-					Dyslexia – because reading and decoding takes more effort, the brain can end up leaning heavily on working memory to compensate.
+					<strong>Dyslexia:</strong> because reading and decoding takes more effort, the brain can end up leaning heavily on working memory
+					to compensate.
 So things like listening and taking notes at the same time can be genuinely exhausting, not just a bit tricky.
 				</li>
 				<li>
-					AuDHD (autistic and ADHD) &mdash; often means experiencing a mix of the above, sometimes in ways that interact with or amplify each other.
+					<strong>AuDHD (autistic and ADHD):</strong> often means experiencing a mix of the above, sometimes in ways that interact with or
+					amplify each other.
 				</li>
 				</ul>